What are COVID-19 "Compensatory Services"?

 Here is what New Jersey’s state level guidance does say about COVID-19 compensatory services:

 As noted above, compensatory services were first mentioned in NJ DOE’s March 23, 2020 guidance, stating that IEP teams may need to assess a student’s need for compensatory services when school resumes.
-The same language appears on the main NJ DOE webpage providing COVID guidance.

 The NJ DOE’s April 30, 2020 Broadcast, prohibiting school districts from requiring parents to sign waivers of rights in exchange for the provision of remote special education services, states: “School districts should begin now to consider how the extended school closures may affect students’ progress toward IEP goals to determine whether compensatory services are needed.”

 In the June 12, 2020 Broadcast “Guidance for Summer Learning Programs,” the New Jersey Division of Student Services states: “With regard to ESY services for students with disabilities, school districts must implement services to the greatest extent possible, including related services, in accordance with guidance from the United States Department of Education (USDE).
 School districts may consider including students with disabilities who typically do not have ESY in their IEPs in new summer programs designed for all students to address learning loss that may have resulted from the extended school closures due to COVID-19.”
 So, if your child was NOT deemed eligible for ESY (Extended School Year) previously, but was offered ESY later this school year, it may be part of COVID compensatory services.